-In those circumstances, it is possible to make an application to the Court for funds to be made available for you to be able to pay for legal representation.
+In those circumstances, it is possible to make an application to the court for funds to be made available for you to pay for legal representation.
 This is commonly referred to as “litigation funding”.

 There needs to be a potential source of funds available to apply for litigation funding.
 Examples of a source include:

 - a savings account in your former partner’s sole name;

 - an investment property that can be sold;

 - non-essential assets that can be sold (such as a caravan, or vehicle not for everyday use);

 - funds from the sale of property already being held on trust.

 If there is agreement about accessing these funds, then you don’t need to make a court application.
 You and your former partner may agree, for example, to sell an asset and split the proceeds.

 Before making an order for such funding, the court will consider whether you have access to other sources of funds to pay your lawyer.
 If you earn significant income, or have cash savings or assets of your own, it is less likely that a court will make an order for litigation funding.

 The court can specifically make the following orders: